svenssonaxel/rondb-docker/README.md

 3. Reference in ePipe as base image
     - create builder image to build ePipe itself
     - copy over ePipe binary into hopsworks/rondb

-## TODO

-- Are env files even needed in this image?
-  - Add ndb-cluster-connection-pool-nodeids as env to Dockerfile